rust-lang/rfcs/text/3543-patchable-function-entry.md

 `prefix` is calculated as `offset`. `entry` is calculated as `nop_count - offset`.
 This unusual mode of specification is intended to mimic the compiler flags of `clang` and `gcc` for ease of build system integration.

 Specifying the compiler flag for a backend or architecture which does not support this feature will result in an error.
+Some backend / architecture combinations may only support some values of `entry` and `prefix`, in which case an error will also be generated for invalid values.

 ## Attributes `#[patchable]` and `#[unpatchable]`.